 This article was originally published on figure8productions.com on November 19, 2004.
 The documentary film by Jamie Morris has since been completed and is available for sale online.
 I strongly recommend reading Karl Greenfeld's books, including Speed Tribes, the subject of the interview below.

-When Figure 8 Productions started discussing a possible documentary about the bosozoku motorcycle gangs, one particular author came to mind: Karl Taro Greenfeld, who wrote “Speed Tribes”, a collection of short stories about young people living in the “real, sexy, gritty Japan”.
+When Figure 8 Productions started discussing a possible documentary about bosozoku motorcycle gangs, one particular author came to mind: Karl Taro Greenfeld, who wrote “Speed Tribes”, a collection of short stories about young people living in the “real, sexy, gritty Japan”.
 The title of the book is a translation of the word “bosozoku” and, to date, the most fitting.
 It encompasses the gangs’ love of modified motorbikes, cars, and trucks, and the feeling of belonging that this common interest creates.
 The tribes of young men and women tell the story of a Japan that is never seen in the country’s tourism brochures.
 It’s a story that most adults brush off as youthful exuberance, as a fad, and yet the phenomenon persists to this very day.
 Not a month goes by without some mention of the bosozoku in national or local media.

 As the documentary comes closer to completion, the story of a section of Japan’s “folk devils” has evolved in our minds.
 Jamie Morris, the film’s director now on location in Japan, doesn’t judge the young people he is filming.
 The aim of the project is not to glamorize Japan’s seedy underbelly; nor is it to skip over what is genuinely interesting about Japan’s modern society.
 The aim of “Speed Tribes” is to tell a story about people at a particular point in time, living out their dreams to the best of their abilities.